Venkatraman9214/SOLT/README.md

 is being utilized or allocated resources relative to other servers in the network.
 By tracking the fractional assignment, it becomes possible to analyze the load distribution, resource utilization, or performance characteristics of the system based on the number of times servers are chosen or assigned resources in a fractional manner.

+ This paper is accepted for presentation in GLOBECOM 2023, Kuala Lumpur.
+Awaiting all questions and feedback!! :)